jtkovacs/jtkovacs.github.io/REFS/process-improvement.md

 ## Business process reengineering (BPR)

 BPR is a radical upending of current business processes and systems, so spends little time analyzing them.
+Per Rigby (2015; also includes references for further reading), a BPR effort focuses on

+- Reorienting organizational culture towards user needs
+- Reorganizing traditional functional departments into cross-functional teams
+- Redesigning and improving core processes, perhaps using IT
+    - Reducing costs
+    - Reducing waste and cycle times
+    - Increasing quality

 ### Outcome analysis